-1. Taj Mahal.
-The ivory-white marble mausoleum built on the banks of the Yamuna river is the most beautiful place to visit near Agra Fort.
-Built in the memory of Shah Jahan’s favorite wife, Mumtaz Mahal, it houses the tombs of both Shah Jahan and Mumtaz Mahal.
+Taj Mahal is an ivory-white marble mausoleum built on the banks of the Yamuna river is the most beautiful place to visit near Agra Fort.
+Built-in the memory of Shah Jahan’s favorite wife, Mumtaz Mahal, it houses the tombs of both Shah Jahan and Mumtaz Mahal.
 In 1983, the Taj Mahal was designated as a UNESCO World Heritage Site for being the Jewel of Muslim art in India and one of the universally admired masterpieces of the world's heritage.

-3. Khaas Mahal.
 Khaas Mahal demonstrates a blend of characteristics, Islamic-Persian features and Hindu features such as chhatri depicts solidarity.
-Made up of white marble with beautiful paintings on its surface, Khaas Mahal served as emperor’s sleeping room or ‘Arambagh’.
+Made up of white marble with beautiful paintings on its surface, Khaas Mahal served as the emperor’s sleeping room or ‘Arambagh’.

-4. Sheesh Mahal.
-Visiting Sheesh Mahal should be at the top of your priority list when you are searching for things-to-do in Agra.
-Sheesh Mahal or the palace of glass is the finest example of glass mosaic decoration and is yet another feast for eyes kind of a palace.
+Visiting Sheesh Mahal should be at the top of your priority list when you are searching for things to do in Agra.
+Sheesh, Mahal, or the palace of glass is the finest example of glass mosaic decoration and is yet another feast for eyes kind of a palace.
 The decorative water engineering is another sight to behold.
 This beautiful monument in Agra served as the harem or the dressing room.

 If you plan to visit this beautiful monument situated in the Rakabganj area of Agra, Uttar Pradesh; you will have to cover a distance of 231 km, 1218 km, 1312 km, and 1935 km from Delhi, Mumbai, Kolkata, and Bengaluru respectively.

-By Road.
 You can also choose to travel by road.
-The nearest bus-stand and also the largest in Agra city is the Idgah bus-stand which is just 4kms away from Agra Fort.
+The nearest bus stand and also the largest in Agra city is the Idgah bus stand which is just 4kms away from Agra Fort.
 There are many deluxe, semi-deluxe, and standard buses connecting to various nearby cities such as Delhi, Jaipur, Lucknow, and Kanpur.
 You can also choose to cover the distance in a self-driven car or Taxi.